Glam up your everyday look with these chic and casual side bags for women

 Image: Courtesy Selfridges

-One of the most popular types of side bags are satchels and this solid brown piece by Lauren Ralph Lauren makes for a highly versatile pick.
-Crafted in calf leather, the bag flaunts a sophisticated yet dressy look that can complement all kinds of outfits.
+One of the most popular types of side bags are satchels and this solid brown piece by Tory Burch makes for a highly versatile pick.
+Crafted in leather, the bag flaunts a sophisticated yet dressy look that can complement all kinds of outfits.
 Whether you’re heading out for work, for daily errands or a casual day out, this bag won’t fail you (be it in terms of elevating your style or lending enough space to hold your essentials).

 Image: Courtesy Farfetch